Absent-mindedness in the choir

 A friend drew my attention to the Thomas Hardy short story Absent-mindedness

-in a parish choir.
+.
 It’s one of the surviving depictions of a

 West Gallery choir at the end of